 Day 1: Arrive in Delhi and on to Bagdogra

-Assuming arrival in Delhi, today will include a flight on to Bagdogra in West Bengal ready for an early start the following day.
+Assuming an early morning arrival in Delhi, today will include a flight on to Bagdogra in West Bengal ready for an early start the following day.
+If your international flight arrives later then you should come the day before, and we can provide accommodation and some productive local birding.

 Day 2: Bagdogra to Phadamchen